franck-benault/creditCardFraudDetection/README.md

 ##### Issue during the learning phase
 The first step is to reduce the number of records from the majority class by undersampling the majority class.
+Some advanced undersampling algorithms are very slow with the volumetry I have.
+They are actually not usable for this project.
 Finally the sample method of the dataframe in Pandas or the randomUnderSampler give the best solution here.

 ##### Issue the Predict phase